alexanderkotsev/gp-ogc-api-features/tg.md

     - http://my-org.eu/buildings/

 NOT http://my-org.eu/oapif/, http://my-org.eu/oapif/collections/addresses,  and http://my-org.eu/oapif/collections/buildings

+&#x1F538; OPEN QUESTION: Would such an approach be feasible from an implementation point of view?

 - The data set is structured into one or several feature collections. Аll feature collections available in one API (under the `/collections` path) are considered to be part of the data set provided by the Web API.